dead-claudia/babel-plugin-proto-to-create/README.md

 # babel-plugin-proto-to-create

-A simple plugin that converts `__proto__` in object literals to `Object.create` + directly setting properties.
-Engines don't usually optimize literals with `__proto__` very well (some just don't optimize the object, and others won't optimize the surrounding context), and that's what this is for.
+A simple plugin that converts `__proto__` in object literals to `Object.create` + setting properties.
+Engines haven't historically optimized literals with `__proto__` very well.
+Some just don't optimize object accesses as well (SpiderMonkey), and others refuse to optimize the entire containing function context ([V8](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers#2-unsupported-syntax)).
+That's where this plugin comes in.
+[See this blog post for why I made this.](http://impinball.blogspot.com/2015/07/objects-linked-to-other-objects.html)

 ## Usage